antimof/UxPlay/README.txt

     devices.
--   macOS computers (Macs released in 2011 or later) can act either as AirPlay clients of UxPlay, or as the server running UxPlay (tested on macOS 10.15 Catalina).\
+-   macOS computers (Macs released in 2011 or later) can act either as AirPlay clients of UxPlay, or as the server running UxPlay (tested on macOS 10.15 Catalina).
+UxPlay can provide a second Airplay-based display for macOS client computers.
--   Support for older 32-bit iOS clients (such as iPad 2nd gen, iPhone 4S) when upgraded to iOS 9.3.5 or later, also Windows client AirMyPC.
+-   Support for older 32-bit iOS clients (such as iPad 2nd gen, iPhone 4S) when upgraded to iOS 9.3.5 or later.
+Also supports the Windows client AirMyPC.
 -   Uses GStreamer, with options to select different output "videosinks" and "audiosinks".
 -   Support for server behind a firewall.